laxman722/Osassessment/week7/week7.md

 The security audit confirms that the server is securely configured, with strong access control, minimal network exposure, and comprehensive monitoring and logging.
 The system aligns well with industry best practices for small-scale server deployments and demonstrates effective application of defence-in-depth principles.

-##.
-Week 7 Reflection – Security Audit and System Evaluation
+## Reflection – Security Audit and System Evaluation

 In Week 7, a comprehensive security audit was conducted to evaluate the overall security posture of the Ubuntu Server.
 The Lynis audit tool was used to assess system hardening, resulting in a hardening index score of 63, indicating a reasonably secure baseline configuration.
 The audit confirmed that key security controls such as firewall enforcement and secure SSH settings were correctly implemented, while identifying the absence of a malware scanner as a potential improvement area.